cstrab/spreadsheet-db/README.md

 Current Limitations:
 - Works only for a single schema that will contain all tables
+- Handling for datatypes other than int and string in progress (float, bool, date, and datetime)
+- No frontend validation for inputs, but error will be returned from backend
+- No export .xlsx feature
 - Only PostgresSQL database type has been tested
 - Dockerfiles and docker-compose.yml are not automated by Makefile setup
-- Handling for datatypes other than int and string in progress (float, bool, date, and datetime)